 We spent a long time working on this house and, although we had it on the market for a while, we are now making money on it as a vacation and holiday rental.
-Want to stay there?
-Here is the listing!
+Here’s the story on that.

 Other posts with more photos and story:

 - Lakeland Is on the Market!
 Check Out Our Work!

 - Dreaming of the Future (lots of great photos of partial project)

 - Things Are Moving (early deck progress, stuff on other houses)